 By contrast the Range Anxiety story relies on a lack of knowledge of electric vehicle charging.
 It's easier to convince someone of a danger when they don't know the truth.
 As they say, know the truth and the truth shall set you free.
 Once someone has experienced the truth it's much harder to become afraid.

 Switching from gasoline to electricity means confronting 100+ years of history as a society using gasoline as a vehicle fuel.
 Over that time our society developed communal knowledge about gasoline and cars.
 Switching means collectively educating ourselves about the best ways of using electricity as a fuel.

 Maybe that was too heady.
 To quote another wise man, you must unlearn what you have learned.

 How far do you drive in a typical day?
 It may seem irrelevant except this factoid will help you choose an electric car with the driving range you need, and to choose a home charging station compatible with your needs.
 Typical daily driving needs, on electricity

 Making full use of your electric car means driving it as much as possible.
 In turn that means using public charging.
-How to charge an electric car when away from home
+How and where to charge electric cars in public